vilhelmjosander/contested-regions/README.md

 ##Build

-Install grunt using npm then just runt 'grunt' in the project directory.
+Install grunt using npm then just runt 'grunt' in the project directory if you want minified resources.

 #### No more.
 It's that easy!